 Upon completion of their academic and internship requirements, graduates of Champlain College's undergraduate Computer Science & Innovation Program will:

 - Demonstrate, through the development of software projects, an ability to interpret and apply industry regulations, e.g. ACM, IEEE, ISO and etc. In particular, able to prepare industry standard system development documentation.

-- Able to analyze, design, implement, test and verify system of varying complexity, varying user interfaces, multiple tiers and on multiple platforms including emerging technologies such as mobile-based and web-based applications to meet the desired goals.
+- Analyze, design, implement, test and verify system of varying complexity, varying user interfaces, multiple tiers and on multiple platforms including emerging technologies such as mobile-based and web-based applications to meet the desired goals.

 - Apply mathematical foundations and computing theorems in the modeling and design of systems in a way that demonstrates comprehension of the tradeoffs involved in design choices.

 - Apply principle of secure architecture as a basis of system design.